Skip to main content

 Show answer

 Several events stand out as symbolic milestones.
 The first National Sorry Day was held in 1998, following the Bringing Them Home report, to remember the Stolen Generations.
-In 2000 the Corroboree 2000 events and the bridge walks saw very large crowds walk across the Sydney Harbour Bridge and other bridges around the country in support of reconciliation, one of the largest demonstrations of public feeling in Australian history.
+In 2000 the Corroboree 2000 events and the bridge walks saw very large crowds, an estimated 250,000 people across the Sydney Harbour Bridge alone, walk in support of reconciliation, one of the largest demonstrations of public feeling in Australian history.
 These were powerful expressions of changing public attitudes.

 What is reconciliation today?